Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Experimental Results

 \subsubsection{Implementation details}

-The HierAttn networks are trained and validated for 500 epochs on one RTX A4000 with a batch size of 64 images using AdamW optimiser \citep{loshchilov2017decoupled} with 10-fold cross-validation and cross-entropy loss.
-The learning rate is ceased from 0.002 to 0.0002 during the first 30 epochs and then increased to 0.0002 utilising the cosine scheduler \citep{loshchilov2016sgdr}.
+The HierAttn network and other SOTA lite models are trained and validated for 500 epochs on one RTX A4000 with a batch size of 64 images using AdamW optimiser \citep{loshchilov2018decoupled} with 10-fold cross-validation and cross-entropy loss.
+The learning rate is ceased from 0.002 to 0.0002 during the first 30 epochs and then increased to 0.0002 utilising the cosine scheduler \citep{loshchilov2017sgdr}.
 L2 weight decay of 0.01 is adopted.
 Moreover, knowledge transfer is applied to reduce the training time and improve model performance.
-The tunable parameters for initialisation of HierAttn are partly taken from MobileViT, including standard convolution, SCADW blocks, and CTH blocks.
-All transferred models for training in IHISIC20000 and IHPAD3000 were trained in ImageNet1K \citep{mehta2021mobilevit, paszke2019pytorch} and IHISIC20000, respectively.
+All transferred models for training in ISIC2019 were trained in ImageNet1K.
+The well-tuned models from ISIC2019 were then tuned in PAD2020.
 And the parameters of other layers of HierAttn after branch attention are randomly initialised.
 Additionally, the transfer learning warm-up is applied to alleviate the negative influence of untransferred layers on transferred layers.
 On the first training 30 epochs, all transferred layers are frozen.
 After that, gradient calculation is required for all layers with learnable parameters.
-In addition, the inference time for each image is calculated by averaging 1000 iterations to demonstrate HierAttn for mobile applications with slower processors.
-Furthermore, each model with six classes on IHISIC20000 or eight classes on IHPAD3000 has a similar number of parameters when two decimal places are kept.
+Furthermore, each model with 8 classes on ISIC2019 or 6 classes on PAD2020 has a similar number of parameters when two decimal places are kept.
 Thus, the number of parameters of each model is computed with eight classes to simplify the discussion.
+Meanwhile, mobile models with (1, 2.5) M, (2.5, 4) M, (4, 5.5) M parameters are regarded as "extra small", "small", and "medium", respectively.